singlestore-labs/singlestore-adbc-connector/CONTRIBUTING.md

 ```

 To run the validation suite, you will first need to build the shared library.
-You will also need to set up a MySQL instance (see [the validation
+You will also need to set up a SingleStore instance (see [the validation
 README](./go/validation/README.md)).
 Finally, from the `go/` subdirectory:

 ```shell